Turkey

 SOCAR’s new $6,3 billion-worth investment in the same location, foundation of which was laid in 2011 was put into operation in 2018 and has been running nonstop since 2019.
 The facility has ten milion crude oil processing capacity resulting various products such as diesel, jet fuel, LPG, naphtha and reformate.
 SOCAR has also completed the feasibility studies on building p-xylene production facility with 700K tonnes/y and PTA (pure terephthalic acid) production facility with 1M tonnes/y processing capacity.

-There are two domestic investments on petrochemicals, which are localized in Eastern Mediterranean Region.
+There is only one domestic investments on petrochemicals, which are localized in Eastern Mediterranean Region.
 First one is the investment by SASA Polyester San.
 A.Ş. which increased its capacity from 350K tons/year to 750K tons by commissioning the fiber plant with a new investment of 1 billion dollars.
 It increased polyester capacity to 1.4 million tons/year by commissioning the newly established polyester facility in 2020.
 It started the PTA (pure terephthalic acid, 1.6 million tons/year) production facility project, which is the raw material of fiber and polyester facilities.
 A $935 million license and technical service agreement was signed with American Invista (Koch Industries).
-Secondly, The Ministry of Industry and Technology aims to establish a chemical cluster with petrochemical investments in 1300 hectar area facing the sea in Ceyhan, Adana.
-Although initial goal was to produce polypropylene from propane with a 450,000 tons of PdH plant, it is possible to increase the number of raw materials produced.
-This is an attractive and well-equipped location for foreign petrochemical investors.

 OYAK has adopted another sector and began building a facility to produce carbon-black, a material with a domestic market volume of 260 milion USD.
 Partnered with the world’s sixth largest carbon black producer Taiwanese International CSRC Investment Holding Co.
 Ltd. OYAK will meet the annual domestic need of 220 thousand tons of for carbon black which is primarily used in tire industry as well as numerous other fields including manufacturing rubber, paint and speciality electronic devices.
 The production facility will be located in Iskenderun.
-With the new incentive package released in 2020, special financial support and investment area are provided for new investments foundation of which will be laid in 2023.
+With the new incentive package released in 2020, This project has been initiated in 2024 and will last two years to complete.

-ToyoInk is establishing a new production facility at its facilities in Izmir and will be producing printing inks with new technologies.
+ToyoInk is establishing a new production facility at its facilities in Izmir and will be producing printing inks with new technologies, which will be in full operation at the end of 2024.
 The new production facility of epichlorhydrin (25,000 tons/year) and liquid (31,000 tons/year) and solid (12,000 tons/year) epoxy resin facility in Akkim Kimya’s facilities in Yalova will be realized with an investment of 100 million dollars and will be commissioned within 4 years, 100 million dollars will also increase the capacity of the chlor-alkali plant.
+This project has already been initiated and expected to be completed in mid-2025.

 Since the textile sector is well developed in Turkey, polymer production related to textiles and the production of textile chemicals have also developed simultaneously.
 Large plants for the production of polyamide, polyester and acrylic fibres have been built, and production has been directed to both foreign markets as well as the domestic.
 Almost all synthetic fibres are produced by the private sector, and synthetic fibre production is around 850,000 tonnes/year.